AlexGarrity/mc-command-usage/README.md

 # Minecraft Command Usage
-A simple script which can automatically retrieve Minecraft server log files from an FTP server, and dumps them into an SQLite database
+A simple script which can automatically retrieve Minecraft server log files from an FTP server, and dumps them into an SQLite database.
+Also comes with some sample analysis using Seaborn & PyPlot.

 ## Usage
 ```